jmcalalang/f5-automation-toolchain-lab/docs/labinfo/labinfo2.rst

 Task |labmodule|\.\ |labnum|\.2
 -------------------------------

 ..
-Note:: Go ahead and close Server Manager it is not needed
+Note:: Go ahead and close Server Manager and any Network Sharing screens, they are not needed.

 Familiarize yourself with the Remote Desktop, in this module we are going to be using a few tools provided in the jump host.